Mexico Drug War Fast Facts

 January 11, 2012 - The office of Mexico's Attorney General releases a statement saying that nearly 13,000 people were killed in drug violence between January and September 2011.

-May 13, 2012 - Mexican authorities find at least 49 decapitated and dismembered bodies along a highway in Nuevo Leon state, between the cities of Monterrey and Reynosa.

-July 7, 2012 - In an interview with CNN, Mexico's President-elect Enrique Peña Nieto calls for a new debate on the drug war and says the United States must play a prominent role.

-August 31, 2012 - Eduardo Arellano-Felix, an alleged senior member of a Tijuana-based drug cartel, is extradited from Mexico to the United States.
-Arellano-Felix was arrested on October 25, 2008, after a gun battle with Mexican forces.
+August 31, 2012 - Eduardo Arellano Felix, an alleged senior member of a Tijuana-based drug cartel, is extradited from Mexico to the United States.
+Arellano Felix was arrested on October 25, 2008, after a gun battle with Mexican forces.
+He is later sentenced to 15 years in US prison.

 September 3, 2012 - In his final state of the nation address, Mexican President Felipe Calderon defends his government's approach to combating crime and drugs and criticizes the United States for providing criminals with almost "unlimited access" to weapons.